CastawayLabs/lamp-docker/readme.md

 How to use
 ----------

-This is not in the docker registry yet..
+Available in the docker registry under `castawaylabs/lamp`

+Manual build:

 1. `docker build -t CastawayLabs/lamp-docker git://github.com/CastawayLabs/lamp-docker.git`
 2. Make directories for your website files.
 We use the following setup: